Geoff Capes: Life outside sport

 Outside his sporting career Capes was for a long time a policeman and prior to that was a member of the Air Training Corps.
 Prior to his athletic retirement he had been awarded the Queen Elizabeth II Silver Jubilee Medal in 1977, for services to the community.
 He went on to run a sportswear retail shop in Holbeach, before moving to Spalding where in 1998 he became a Justice of the Peace.
-At the height of his fame in 1985, the game Geoff Capes Strongman was released on the Amstrad CPC, the ZX Spectrum and the Commodore 64, featuring a truck pulling and tug-of-war, allowing control of each muscle group.
+At the height of his fame in 1985, the game Geoff Capes Strongman was released on the Amstrad CPC, the ZX Spectrum, the BBC Micro, the Acorn Electron and the Commodore 64 computers, featuring a truck pulling and tug-of-war, allowing control of each muscle group.
+He also appeared in a memorable TV commercial for the Volkswagen Polo Mk2 in which he picked the car up and rolled it over with his bare hands.
 His profile also led to numerous appearances on British television, one such example being in the Tyne Tees Television programme Supergran in the episode "Supergran Grounded".
 He appeared on Blue Peter where he lost a challenge from Welsh strongman/showman George Davies (Strang the Strong, Georgie Muscles).
 In 1987, Capes was a timekeeper on the charity television special The Grand Knockout Tournament.

-A persistent story about Capes is that in 1979, he stood in for friend and fellow strongman David Prowse to play the part of Darth Vader in several scenes during filming of The Empire Strikes Back while Prowse recovered from an elbow injury.
-During an interview on BBC Radio Cleveland on 31 January 2007, Capes was asked about this and he stated that it never happened.
-Another story, told on YouTube by former wrestler Mark Rocco, is that Big Daddy picked him up and threw him to the ground after Capes challenged him to 'wrestle' on a training ground.
+Capes appeared on the fourth series of Shooting Stars, alongside Patsy Kensit, where he threw a bomb at Johnny Vegas and in 2007 he became the face of Cadbury's Wispa relaunch, appearing on billboards and magazine advertisements.
+As of spring 2010, he was in the advert for the Great British Food Fight, which appeared on Channel 4, as well as being in an advertisement for Churchill insurance.

-Later, he appeared on the fourth series of Shooting Stars, alongside Patsy Kensit, where he threw a bomb at Johnny Vegas and in 2007 he became the face of Cadbury's Wispa relaunch, appearing on billboards and magazine advertisements.
-As of Spring 2010, he was in the advert for the Great British Food Fight, which appeared on Channel 4 as well as being in an advert for Churchill insurance.
+Bird breeding

-Aside from sport and television appearances, Capes is famed for breeding budgerigars and has had quite a lot of success (a former world champion) on the show bench with his Recessive Pieds.
-In 2008 he assumed the role of president of the Budgerigar Society, along with Mick Widdowson who is also a keen budgie breeder and friend.
-He frequently appears in the pages of Cage & Aviary Birds.
+Aside from sport and television appearances, Capes was famed for breeding budgerigars and had success (a former world champion) on the show bench with his Recessive Pieds.
+He participated in budgerigar shows across Europe and won a world championship in 1995.
+In 2008, he was appointed president of the Budgerigar Society and often served as a judge in competitions.
+"There’s something about their colour and beauty that fascinates me", Capes told the Sunday People.
+"They bring out my gentler side."
+At the peak of his breeding career, he owned over 300 budgies.
+He constructed a small wooden aviary behind his house and prepared meals for them each morning.
+Capes frequently appeared in the pages of Cage & Aviary Birds.
+He took up the hobby when a policeman, having chatted for an hour to a man he had to arrest for non-payment of a fine.